drmohundro/drmohundro.github.io/_posts/2011-06-24-introducing-daila-joy.markdown

 ---
+layout: post
-title: Introducing Daila Joy!
+title: "Introducing Daila Joy!"
 date: 2011/06/24
+category: blog
+---

 The Mohundro family has some big news... our first child was just born a couple of weeks ago!
 Both mother and daughter are doing great!